-\paragraph{Team Sizes.} Figure \ref{fig:iter_TigerRecycling} shows $o$SARSA$^\mathtt{seq}$ outperforms $o$SARSA$^\mathtt{sim}$ for different team sizes on recycling and tiger for a fixed (simulateous-move) planning horizon $\ell=10$.
+\paragraph{Team Sizes.} Figure \ref{fig:iter_TigerRecycling} shows $o$SARSA$^\mathtt{seq}$ outperforms $o$SARSA$^\mathtt{sim}$ for different team sizes on recycling and tiger for a fixed (simultaneous-move) planning horizon $\ell=10$.
 It appears that $o$SARSA$^\mathtt{sim}$ quickly runs out of time as the team size increases.
 For the many-agent tiger problem, $o$SARSA$^\mathtt{sim}$ runs out of time at $n=3$ whereas $o$SARSA$^\mathtt{seq}$ runs out of time at $n=6$.
-The reason why the increase in the team size does still somehow affect $o$SARSA$^\mathtt{seq}$ is mainly because as state, action and observation spaces increase exponentially with increasing $n$ in the many-agent tiger and recycling problems.
+The reason why the increase in the team size does still somehow affect $o$SARSA$^\mathtt{seq}$ is mainly because state, action and observation spaces increase exponentially with increasing $n$ in the many-agent tiger and recycling problems.
 Consequently, even loading these many-agent problems become cumbersome, let alone optimally solving them.
-They are two main avenues to address this limitation.
-Factored problems enable us to deal with larger teams while preserving manageable state, action, observation spaces.
-A notable example include the network distributed Markov decision process framework \citep{Jillesaamas14}.
+There are two main avenues to address this limitation.
+Factored problems enable us to deal with larger teams while preserving manageable state, action and observation spaces.
+A notable example includes the network distributed Markov decision process framework \citep{Jillesaamas14}.
 The second avenue pertains to searching for approximate solutions instead of optimal ones.
-Neural approaches could help addressing the exponential increase in state, action, observation spaces, yet at the expense of loosing the theoretical guarantees.
+Neural approaches could help addressing the exponential increase in state, action and observation spaces, yet at the expense of losing the theoretical guarantees.